TEDxAmsterdam/ARCHIVED_Frontend/README.md

-cd into /var/www and run npm install then npm run build:server if you get errors during npm install then delete the node_modules and run npm install again if you also get errors during npm run build:server then delete the build folder and run  npm run build:server again then do npm start and visit localhost:9000
+cd into /var/www and run npm install then npm run build:server if you get errors during npm install then delete the node_modules and run npm install again if you also get errors during npm run build:server then delete the build folder and run  npm run build:server again then npm start and visit localhost:9000

 ```
 git clone https://github.com/TEDxAmsterdam/Frontend.git && cd Frontend && npm install